 What should I need to know before completing the scientific fields?

-The classification of scientific fields applied in NA.Ph.D. is a bilingual, hierarchical vocabulary developed by EKT based on the Fields of Research & Development (FORD) classification of Frascati Manual.
+The classification of scientific fields applied in NA.Ph.D. is a bilingual, hierarchical vocabulary developed by EKT formed on the Fields of Research & Development (FORD) classification of Frascati Manual.
 This manual is the OECD internationally recognized tool for collection and use of Research and Development (R&D) statistics in areas such as higher education.
 Frascati Manual is the common uniform standard, approved by Eurostat, for concepts and definitions, standard classification schemes and production methodology of European R&D statistics.
 It is widely used by many countries and international organizations, contributing to the adoption of a common language of communication in science, technology and development.
 EKT, as the National Statistical Authority for National R&D Statistics, applies Frascati Manual to the production of R&D statistics as well as to the standardized documentation and management of the scientific and research content it maintains in its infrastructure.

 The scientific fields’ vocabulary consists of three hierarchical levels: